-Low Cherry Tansu – Hidden Dovetail Joinery
+Low Cherry Tansu – Case Assembly

 When it came time to deciding what kind of joinery to use for the low cherry tansu my main concern was to keep the cabinet’s… Read More »Low Cherry Tansu – Hidden Dovetail Joinery